Example 1: Method Overloading vs. Method Overriding

 obj.PrintName(a);

-• An instance of TakeAction is created.
+- An instance of

-• Since a is of type classA but references an instance of classC, the actual method that gets called depends on the inheritance chain and method overrides.
+a is of type classA but references an instance of classC, the actual method that gets called depends on the inheritance chain and method overrides.
+PrintName(a) expects an object of type IA, which classA implements.- The

-• The Print() method in classB is the one that gets called because classC only hides the Print() method with new, but it doesn't override it.
+Print() method in classB is the one that gets called because classC only hides the Print() method with new, but it doesn't override it. - The

-• The Print() method in classB is an override of classA's Print() method, so it returns "classB".
+Print() method in classB is an override of classA's Print() method, so it returns "classB".

 Output

-• The output of Console.WriteLine(obj.PrintName(a)); will be "classB".
+Console.WriteLine(obj.PrintName(a)); will be "classB".

 Key Concepts

-• Method OverridingclassB overrides Print() from classA.
+classB overrides Print() from classA. - Method Hiding:

-• Interface ImplementationclassA implements the IA interface, which ensures that Print() is a valid method for IA type.
+classA implements the IA interface, which ensures that Print() is a valid method for IA type.

 When PrintName(a) is called, the runtime checks the actual type of a (which is classC) and walks up the inheritance chain to find the appropriate Print() method to call.
 Since classC hides but does not override the Print() method, the overridden method in classB is invoked, resulting in the output "classB".